unnsteinngardars/week2/WEEK3.md

   * [x] The API and Load test run in my build pipeline on Jenkins and everything is cleaned up afterwards
   * [x] My test reports are published in Jenkins
   * [x] My Tic Tac Toe game works, two people can play a game till the end and be notified who won.
+    * Known errors: When the game ends in a draw, the last player is displayed along with GameDraw ( GameDraw X ).
+We did not have the    skills to fix this in time.
+Sorry!
   * [x] My TicCell is tested
   * [x] I've set up Datadog